Step 4: Consider the Golden Rules when Rating

 3

-You can gauge the scale of the impact by considering the absolute numbers.
+You can gauge the severity of the impact by considering the absolute numbers.
 You can consider the comparisons to its peer-group, whilst taking into account the difference in absolute impact to companies in different industries.

 Introduction